Top Mistakes to Avoid When Choosing a Mirror Size for Your Bathroom Vanity

 Imagine a 24-inch wide mirror placed over a 60-inch double vanity.
 This setup would leave too much empty space on either side, making the vanity appear disconnected from the mirror and reducing the overall aesthetic appeal.
 Similarly, placing a 60-inch wide mirror over a 24-inch vanity would overwhelm the smaller vanity, throwing off the visual balance of the bathroom.

 In real life, this often happens to those who choose mirrors that are too large or too small.
-For example, a friend of mine once selected an oversized mirror that made his bathroom feel cramped and also severely affected the lighting, as the mirror covered the walls that were meant to reflect light.
+For example, a friend of mine once selected an oversized mirror that made his bathroom feel cramped and also severely affected the lighting, as the mirror covered the wall panel that were meant to reflect light.

 Ignoring the Height of the Mirror